 - The traveller should use the same passport to apply for the ETIAS visa waiver as the one he/she intends to travel with.
 The ETIAS visa waiver is electronically attached to specific passports and is non-transferable.

-The ETIAS visa waiver is a travel authorization that allows Canadian tourists a maximum stay of 90 days within a 180-day period within the EU.
-It also allows for multiple short-term visits to the EU while the visa and the applicant’s passport are still valid.
+The ETIAS visa waiver is a travel authorisation that allows Canadian tourists a maximum stay of 90 days within a 180-day period within the EU.
+It also allows for multiple short-term visits to the EU while the permit and the applicant’s passport are still valid.

 Basic information about Switzerland

 Switzerland is a beautiful country in Central Europe.
 It is famous for its mountain ranges, the most famous being the Swiss Alpine mountains.
 There are 208 mountains that are above 3000m.
 The highest peak in the country is Monte Rosa which is located along the Swiss border with Italy.
 There are also over 1500 lakes in Switzerland such as Lake Geneva, Lake Maggiore, and Lake Constance.

 Switzerland is known around the world for its famous chocolates, cheeses, watches, and banking system.
 It is also the home of CERN, the largest particle physics laboratory in the world.
 Switzerland is landlocked on all sides by France, Liechtenstein, Germany, Austria, and Italy.
 Yet underneath the Swiss-France border sits the Large Hadron Collider which confirmed the existence of the Higgs boson particle.
 Albert Einstein is also reported to have developed his E=MC^2 formula in Switzerland.